-Criteria K Grade 3 Whole Grade Promotion Mid-Year Promotion Subject Matter Acceleration Virtual Instruction Higher Grade- Level Subjects Advanced Work Class Deadlines for Parental and Teacher initiated Requests Request must be submitted in writing by May 1 of the current school year using the Request for Acceleration form (Appendix B) Request must be submitted in writing prior to the end of the first nine weeks of the current school year using the Request for Acceleration form (Appendix B) Current Teacher recommendation in writing by May 1 Assessment Results K-2 Grades K-2 95% mastery in reading and math on school based end of course assessments for current and next consecutive grade.
+Criteria K Grade 3 Whole Grade Promotion Mid-Year Promotion Subject Matter Acceleration Virtual Instruction Higher Grade- Level Subjects Advanced Work Class Request must be submitted in writing by May 1 of the current school year using the Requests Request must be submitted in writing by May 1 of the current school year using the Request for Acceleration form (Appendix B) Request must be in writing prior the first nine we current school and request for According (Appendix Prior (A to the end of eeks of the year using the celeration Current Teacher recommendation in writing by May 1 Assessment Results K-2 in reading and school based e assessments for des K-2 95% mastery eading and math on bol based end of course essments for current enext consecutive area assessments for current grade.
 Grades K-2 95% mastery in reading or math on school based end of course assessments for current grade.
-Grades K-2 90% mastery in reading or math on school based end of course assessments for current grade.
-Assessment Results 3-5 Grades 3-5 FCAT performeding and (Science Grade 4 FCA) Writing score above. rmance in math ade 5); AT 2.0 Grades 3-5 L performance in math and Grad Writing score for Grade 6 EI acceleration co n reading or de 4 FCAT of 5 or above LA Grades 3-5 Level 4 or 5 FCAT performance in reading or math Grades Grades K-1 Above Level in both ELA and Math and Performance Grades of 4 in subject area/s requesting acceleration.
+Grades K-2 95% mastery in mastery in reading or math on school based end of course assessments for current assessments fo Grades K-2 90% mastery in reading or math on school based end of course assessments for current grade.
+Assessment Results 3-5 Grades 3-5 Highest level of proficiency on the Florida Standards Assessment (FSA) performance in reading and math Grades 3-5 Highest level of proficiency on the Florida Standards Assessment (FSA) performance in reading or math for Grade 6 ELA acceleration consideration.
+Grades 3-5 Florida Standards Assessment (FSA) performance in reading or math Grades Grades K-1 Above Level in both ELA and Math and Performance Grades of 4 in subject area/s requesting acceleration.
 Grade 2-5 Above Level in both ELA and Math Academic grades A's in subject/areas requesting acceleration (A's and B's will be considered for whole grade and mid-year promotion.
-Attendance Teacher No more than 5 absences in a period of 30 days or no more than 10 absences in a period of 90 calendar days.
-A written recommendation from the student's current grade level teachers for Recommendation School Counselor Recommendation Principal A written recommendation from the student's current school counselor for Approval District Approval the final authority in the placement of students in programs or classes.
-If promotion involves a change in schools, the executive directors and principals of both schools must be involved in the decision process.
+Attendance No more than 5 absences in a period of 30 days or no more than 10 absences in a period of 90 calendar days.
+Teacher Recommendation School Counselor A written recommendation from the student's current grade level teachers for promotion requested Recommendation Principal In accordance with state statute 1012.28 (5) F.S the principal of the school is the Approval District Approval A Kindergarten student may not be considered for whole grade or mid-year promotion to first grade